 The purpose of The Downtown Art Program is to enhance and benefit the experience of downtown Chapel Hill for visitors, residents and businesses through public and cultural arts.
 Local artists and organizations with downtown ties and interests apply to the program, are recommended for commission by a selection committee, and work with the Town and downtown partners to conduct projects in downtown Chapel Hill.

 The program considers all media and art forms, including but not limited to performances, installations, events, and cultural or educational programming.
 Proposed projects may temporarily or permanently enhance or enliven the downtown Chapel Hill environment; entertain or educate those who live, work or play there; or otherwise create an aesthetic, exciting, and/or culturally edifying experience of downtown.

-Florafitti was a five month long placemaking and community engagement project for Chapel Hill and Carrboro.
+Floraffiti was a five month long placemaking and community engagement project for Chapel Hill and Carrboro.
 Throughout February and March of 2017, artist Carter Hubbard and Josephus Thompson of The Poetry Project worked with several local teen and adult community groups to write poetry.
 Each poet then chose a single word that embodied the essence of their poem and planted their word using red clover in flower beds throughout Chapel Hill and Carrboro.
-Florafitti served the local community by combining unique ways to present and digest information, by responding to the environment and by embodying local stories.
+Floraffiti served the local community by combining unique ways to present and digest information, by responding to the environment and by embodying local stories.
 In total, 45 word and phrases weren planted to celebrate April as National Poetry Month.
-To learn more about Florafitti, watch this video created by Rebekah Joy Media.
+To learn more about Floraffiti, watch this video created by Rebekah Joy Media.

 Windows on Chapel Hill - A collaborative year-long project with the Chapel Hill Downtown Partnership brought eye-catching pop-up art displays to downtown storefronts, promoted artists in our community and further established downtown Chapel Hill as a dynamic space for art.
-Three storefront projects occurred during the spring of 2013 (below), and the Partnership continues organizing new Windows on Chapel Hill exhibits each spring and summer:
+Three storefront projects occurred during the spring of 2013 (below), and the Partnership continued organizing new Windows on Chapel Hill exhibits through 2014: